 How to get a 5

-To make sure your business gets a high rating you need to be practicing good standards of food hygiene and also completing your food safety management system.
+To make sure your business gets a high rating you need to be practising good standards of food hygiene and also completing your food safety management system.

 For more information please download our Guidance on Good Hygiene Practice which also includes a check list of things you need to be doing.